maciejkuran/colorala/README.md

 <i>Creator: Maciej Kuran-Janowski</i>

 > In my repositories you may find 2 colorala repositories.
 Don't be confused.
-The current repo for this project remains `/colorala.com`.
+The current repo for this project remains `/colorala`.
 I refactored the entire application code from scratch, taking inspiration from the <b>MVC architecture pattern</b>.
-The code in its current form is clean to me.
+The code base in its current form is clean to me.
 The old source code is available in the repository `/colorala.com-old`.

+> Colorala application is moved from domain `colorala.com` to `colorala.vercel.app`

 # Available tools